HOLY TRINITY CELTIC ORTHODOX CHURCH

 THE WESTERN RITE ORTHODOX MASS

-VS. THE ROMAN CATHOLIC MASS
+VS. THE MODERN ROMAN CATHOLIC MASS

 When you place the prayers and ceremonies of the Mass in the ancient and venerable traditional Orthodox Western Rite Liturgy, the traditional Latin Mass and most other ancient liturgies side by side with those of the New Catholic Mass, you can easily see to what degree the ancient Church's traditional doctrine has been "edited out."
 And the "editing" always seems to have been done on those parts of the Mass expressing some Orthodox Catholic doctrine which Protestants find "offensive."